nagurram/usecases/readme.md

 text

-Feel free to copy-paste and watch junior candidates either run away screaming or fall in lo
+Feel free to copy-paste and watch junior candidates either run away screaming or fall in love with the chaos. 😈